dbvis-ukon/ts-mule/README.md

 # Time Series Multivariate and Univariate Local Explanations (TS-MULE)

-Repository for the paper "Local Interpretable Model-AgnosticExplanations For Time Series Forecast Models" submitted to AIMLAI 2021.
+Repository for the paper "Local Interpretable Model-Agnostic Explanations For Time Series Forecast Models" submitted to AIMLAI 2021.
 It is a general extension of LIME [1] for univariate and multivariate time series.
 We therefore extend LIME with a selection of segmentation algorithms for input data.
 Further, strategies for the perturbation of the segmented input data is presented.